Medical expert of the article

 - Timely treatment of inflammatory lesions of the respiratory system.

-- Use of respirators when exposed to allergens or working with toxic substances.
+- Use of respirators when in contact with allergens or when working with toxic substances.

-- Limit the consumption of spicy and spicy foods, as they cause increased secretion of hydrochloric acid in the stomach and its entry into the esophagus and pharynx.
+- Limit your intake of spicy and straight foods, as they cause increased secretion of hydrochloric acid in the stomach and its entry into the esophagus and throat.

-In addition to the above tips, it is not recommended to sleep without a pillow, as this leads to the back throw of acidic contents from the stomach to the throat, which in addition to disturbing the sound can cause heartburn.
+In addition to the above tips, it is not recommended to sleep without a pillow, as this leads to the backflow of acidic contents from the stomach into the throat, which, in addition to disrupting the sound, can cause heartburn.

 Forecast

-Hoarseness of voice in a child in most cases has a favorable prognosis.
-The earlier the diagnosis was made, the causes of the painful condition were identified and treatment was prescribed, the lower the risk of developing various consequences and complications.
-At the same time, it should be taken into account that voice disorders in pediatric patients negatively affect their general and speech development.
-The violation affects the formation of personality and the process of social adaptation.
+Hoarseness in a child has a favorable prognosis in most cases.
+The earlier the diagnosis is made, the causes of the disease are established and treatment is prescribed, the lower the risk of developing various consequences and complications.
+It should be taken into account that voice disorders in pediatric patients negatively affect their general and speech development.
+The disorder affects the formation of personality and the process of social adaptation.

 Использованная литература